anf34/Random-animations-and-projects/README.md

-# Random animations and projects
-Random p5 coding challenges
+#Miscellanious animations, projects and coding challenges in p5

 Description of each challenge
 RGB Selector: